Types of Paragraphs in Essay or Academic Writing: With Examples

 Also, these paragraphs can include proposals that the writer wants to recommend for new projects.
 The intent when writing a persuasive essay is always to get a reaction.

-They are almost as similar as expository essays because the writer must explain the subject.
-However, rhetoric devices must be used to help sway the opinion of the reader.
+They are almost as similar to expository essays because the writer must explain the subject.
+However, rhetorical devices must be used to help sway the opinion of the reader.

 How to Write a Persuasive Paragraph